-- aggregate resources available would be insufficient to cover the losses and/or to replenish capital back to the required minimum. - (ii) The CCP's arrangements to cover (specific) non-default losses set out in the recovery plan cannot be used or do not operate as intended.
+- (i) The CCP does not have sufficient financial resources or tools to cover nondefault losses.
+In this scenario, the non-default losses would be larger than the CCP's capital and contingent resources (e.g. insurance, parental guarantees).
+Alternatively, in a scenario where the CCP's clearing members would also be required to bear losses, the aggregate resources available would be insufficient to cover the losses and/or to replenish capital back to the required minimum. - (ii) The CCP's arrangements to cover (specific) non-default losses set out in the recovery plan cannot be used or do not operate as intended.
 As a result, the planned resources or tools are not, or not sufficiently, available at the time of recovery. - (iii) The CCP's clearing members do not meet their obligations under the CCP's recovery actions.
 In this scenario, clearing members do not meet the applicable loss allocation or replenishment obligations. - (iv) The CCP's shareholders do not support the CCP's recovery actions.
-In this scenario, the CCP's parent company or other shareholders do not cover the CCP's non-default losses that are not allocated elsewhere and/or are unwilling to recapitalise the CCP, irrespective of whether there is a contractual commitment, parental guarantee, or similar arrangement to provide financial resources or not. - (v) The relevant authorities determine that resolution should be initiated before some of the recovery arrangements or tools are applied or the CCP is wound down.
+In this scenario, the CCP's parent company or other shareholders do not cover the CCP's nondefault losses that are not allocated elsewhere and/or are unwilling to recapitalise the CCP, irrespective of whether there is a contractual commitment, parental guarantee, or similar arrangement to provide financial resources or not. - (v) The relevant authorities determine that resolution should be initiated before some of the recovery arrangements or tools are applied or the CCP is wound down.
 In this scenario, the CCP's recovery and wind-down arrangements are consistent with the PFMI, but the relevant authorities have determined that applying them in the prevailing market conditions may threaten financial stability and/or the continuity of critical functions.